Do you LEAD, GUIDE, or participate in high risk activities in REMOTE places?

 - Students must bring their own food, water, camp chairs, and personal needs.

-CURRENT 40hr Wilderness First Aid. (must show proof if not a Back40 Alumni)
+CURRENT 20hr Remote First Aid. (must show proof if not a Back40 Alumni, must not be expired)